Skip to main content

 What to Pack

-Portable phone charger - cold weather drains batteries 20-30% faster, critical when using GPS on hiking trails or photography
+Portable phone charger - cold weather drains batteries faster, and you'll be using maps and checking weather updates frequently

 Insider Knowledge